 As FCDOT states, the checklist “will act as Phase 1 for the revamp of County led OAs to emphasize pedestrian, bicycle, and transit modes” as well as the identification of multimodal options during the development process.

 The checklist is intended to be used as a “Phase 1” by transportation consultants in conducting operation analyses.
 The experience gained in this Phase 1 use will assist FCDOT in refining and implementing a Phase 2 checklist to create more effective multimodal facility planning.

 Our traffic engineering team has been pleased to collaborate with FCDOT and VDOT on these changes to how Operational Analyses are conducted in Fairfax County.

 Will Johnson manages a wide range of traffic engineering projects, including traffic impact studies, bicycle and pedestrian evaluation, master plan studies, and roundabout analysis and design.
 He is a former Adjunct Instructor for Civil, Environmental and Infrastructure Engineering at George Mason University.

 Kevin Fellin has nearly 20 years of experience as a transportation engineer, helping clients with parking (including parking analysis, design, and parking reduction), traffic, and transportation planning and engineering issues.
 He is a registered Professional Engineer.

 Grady Vaughan is a licensed Professional Engineer in Virginia.
 He assists developers with traffic and parking studies in the City of Alexandria for residential, commercial, institutional, and mixed-use projects.

 Senior Associate | (303) 222-0077

 Les Adkins is a transportation professional with experience managing the traffic, parking, and neighborhood traffic management aspects of a wide range of real estate development projects.
-He is a licensed Professional Engineer in the State of Colorado.
+He is a licensed Professional Engineer in Virginia.